tblaineau/merger/README.txt

 directory with theorically functional scripts
 	libraries/
-		"merger_library" module for loading MACO and EROS data into pandas df "merger" load and merge EROS and MACHO data with association file and save to pandas pickle
+		"merger_library" module for loading MACO and EROS data into pandas df "iminuit_fitter" mdule for fitting lightcurves, writing a new file with evaluated parameters "merger" load and merge EROS and MACHO data with association file and save to pandas pickle, and fit

 old/